Reviews like this are one of the main reasons that I do not get invited to many of the “industry insider” events.

 Drop testing is where I’ve seen a lot of lights fail.
 This is where the Cossatot 1000 XL failed and all further testing ceased.

-For my drop testing, I follow the general pattern of the FL1 testing by dropping the flashlight onto cured concrete from the height the manufacturer claims it can withstand.
+For my drop testing, I follow the general pattern similar to the FL1 testing by dropping the flashlight onto cured concrete from the height the manufacturer claims it can withstand.
 If you imagine the flashlight as a cube, it is dropped one time on each of its six sides.

 After each drop, I check the light to see if it is functioning and what, if any, damage it might have.
 A non-functioning light, broken lens or cracked body are all immediate fails.
 Dings, scuffs and other superficial damage are not fails.